 In the Orphic teachings Demeter is not only the earth goddess, but is also Demeter-Kore the divine maid.
 This aspect is twofold: as Persephone the Virgin-Queen of the Dead; and as the mortal maid Semele, mother of the mystic savior Dionysos, and later enthroned as Semele-Thyone (Semele the Inspiried).
 As both maid and mother she is the immortal wife of Zeus, and is also called the mother of Zeus, as an Orphic verse declares: “The goddess who was Rhea, when she bore Zeus became Demeter.”
 In one of her aspects, Demeter is the one to whom, in the Orphic legend, is given the still beating heart of the murdered Zagreus-Dionysus.

-Demeter belongs to the class of the kabiria (kabir, kabiri): “beneficent Entities who, symbolized in Prometheus, brought light to the world, and endowed humanity with intellect and reason” (SD 2:363), great beings to whom are credited the invention of the arts of peace — letters and the alphabet, law, philosophy, science, art, architecture, music, spinning, weaving, and agriculture.
+Demeter belongs to the class of the kabiria (kabir, kabiri): “beneficent Entities who, symbolized in Prometheus, brought light to the world, and endowed humanity with intellect and reason” (SD 2:363), great beings to whom are credited the invention of the arts and sciences that make civilization — letters and the alphabet, law, philosophy, science, art, architecture, music, spinning, weaving, and agriculture.

 Demigods One of the orders of semi-divine instructors, spiritual beings in human form.
 Herodotus, among other Greek writers, speaks of humanity being ruled successively by gods, demigods, heroes, and men.
 The Lemuro-Atlanteans were among the first who had a dynasty of spirit-kings, highly evolved living devas or demigods.
 There are the Chinese demigods, Chin-nanga and Chan-gy, the Peruvian Manco-Capac, the Hindu rishis, and the demigods popularized among the ancient Greeks, Romans, and Egyptians.
 In the Golden Age of Saturnus all people were said to have been demigods, and many of the figures in mythology who seem at one moment historical characters and at another gods or symbols, were actually demigods who once dwelt among mankind, founding new cultures, instructing and guiding humanity, and revealing all the arts and sciences.
 As examples of demigods who actually descended and taught the human race in historic and prehistoric times, one may cite Osiris, the first Zoroaster, Krishna, and Moses.